mauromolina/notes-app/README.md

 - CRUD Notes
 - Allows a user to do log in and save his personal notes

+# Preview

+The app is now live on: [Heroku](https://mmnotesapp.herokuapp.com/

 # Environment Variables
 This app needs the following environment Variables
 * `MONGODB_HOST` this is the Mongodb URI string